sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### What file formats does it support?

 Any audio and video format that macOS and iOS supports.
 For example: `.m4a`, `.wav`, `.mp3`, `.mp4`, `.mov`.
 It does not support `.ogg`.

+#### Can I get both the original transcription and the English translation at the same time?

+No, the AI model processes either transcription or translation, not both simultaneously.
+You need to run the process twice: once for the original transcription, and again with the “Translate to English” setting enabled.

 #### How can I delete audio recordings?